imsxndro/iTrailer/README.md

 ## Code Structure

-- **server.js**: The main server file that sets up the Express server and handles requests.
+- **server.js**: The main server file that sets up the Express server and handles requests and downloading the trailer using yt-dlp.

 - **public/index.html**: The HTML file that provides the web interface for inputting movie URLs.

-- **downloadTrailer.js**: Contains the logic for downloading the trailer using yt-dlp.